Collective-Unconscious/offerings/rules.md

 > - Music files must be limited to 30 characters.
 > - It is highly recommended to put your contributor name in the file name as a __prefix__ (like this: contribname_title.wav)
 > - We highly recommend that you add a __read_me text file__ containing your asset policies, explaining how others can use your assets.
+> - List the licensed assets used if any were used, by providing the name, author, license and link.
+Please also do that for assets using a free license, such as CC0 or Public Domain, as the legislation is different depending on the country.

 2. **If you want to use any of the assets as a Developer**, make sure to check if they have any [asset policy](https://docs.google.com/document/d/1n1d-eS4kl3Ko6LEhN78mEz9o9rKHYkkLhPkZdNQZ5FM/edit?usp=sharing), and let the Contributor know you are using their asset.
 If you don't get an answer from them, and you are respecting their policy, you can assume you are allowed to use their assets!